Rose Lamartine Yates: Life and career

 Lamartine Yates led the way in building an archive of the suffrage campaign, and, in 1939, she opened the Women's Record House in Great Smith Square, London.
 The building was bombed during the Second World War, but some of its records were saved and were moved to the Suffragette Fellowship collection in the Museum of London.

-Rose Lamartine Yates died at her London home at the age of 79.
+Rose Lamartine Yates died of colon cancer at home in Wandsworth, London at the age of 79.